 Shelter is a national charity offering advice about housing.
 There is lots of useful information about private renting on the Shelter website:

 Right to Rent

 Be aware that all private landlords who rent out properties in England are now required to carry out “right to rent” checks on people who want to rent from them.
 This to check you have the right to live in the UK legally.
-Landlords will usually ask for evidence such as a passport or Biometric Residence Card (BRP).
+More information on the checks can be found here:

 Where to find private accommodation

 There are lots of properties available from letting agents in Leeds city centre and in local areas.
 Be aware that some letting agents may charge you a fee for finding you accommodation.
 The easiest way to find your local letting agents is to use Google Maps.

 You could also check in local newspapers, shop windows and notice boards, as landlords sometimes advertise their accommodation that way.

 Some landlords will only accept you if you are in employment.
 However, there is a website called DSS Move that you can use to find a landlord who will accept people who are on welfare benefits.

 If you rent from a private landlord, you will have rights, which mean that you can expect certain standards for the property, protection for your deposit and to be treated fairly.

 The GOV.UK website has a helpful list, which tells you what you should expect.